alexis-menendez/Module-18-The-Solarium/instructions/instructions.md

 * Repository contains multiple descriptive commit messages.

 * Repository contains high-quality README file with description, screenshot, and link to the deployed application.

-## Review

-You are required to submit BOTH of the following for review:

-* The URL of the functional, deployed application.

-* The URL of the GitHub repository.
-Give the repository a unique name and include a README describing the project.

----
-© 2024 edX Boot Camps LLC.
-Confidential and Proprietary.
-All Rights Reserved.